clarkedarkmatter/carrieforky-0d637/content/pages/issues.md

           ![](/images/281000194\_125168336815134\_3411034341188653761\_n.jpg)
-      - question: What about inflation?
+      - question: What about spending and inflation?
         answer: >
           Carrie will fight for lower business taxes and lower gas taxes - especially in this period of rapid inflation.
 I will fight for